nchristiny/nchristiny.github.io/history/part2.md

 Whenever I can offer up assistance, whether teaching, providing guidance, or simply sharing experiences, I am humbled and honored to do so.
 I love to be able to give back.
 To this end I volunteer to help at a local non-profit FreeGeekChicago and sign up to mentor current students at DBC.

 My father absolutely inspired me in his work ethic.
-He was a college dropout who nonetheless managed to work his way up from electrical technician on oil platforms in the North Sea to electrical then software engineering, now working for Boeing.
+He was a college dropout who nonetheless managed to work his way up from electrical technician on oil platforms in the North Sea to electrical then software engineering, then as a contractor for NASA writing code for the Internation Space Station, now working at Boeing.
 Along the way he was able to complete his higher education with the encouragement of my mother.

 My mother instilled in my brother and I core values of compassion and freedom.
 She also fostered within us great respect for the power of education.
 My grandfather on my mother's side was a proud but poor hard-working laborer who spent his energies and a meager salary ensuring my mother and her siblings could obtain proper educations, thereby ending the cycle of poverty.